 In this paper we have shown a different approach to the verification of multiplayer games which can be used as an alternative to (or in conjunction with) analytical methods and/or simulation.
 We have illustrated how the analysis of specific negotiation (mixed) strategies can be performed by means of probabilistic model checking.
-This is achieved by developing an ad hoc probabilistic model which is then verified against probabilistic properties.
+This is achieved by developing an ad hoc probabilistic model which is then verified against probabilistic properties with the PRISM model checker.

 This analysis has helped in comparing the effect that several strategic variables has on the probabilistic outcome of negotiation.
-In particular we have shown that, for large value of the offers functions slope (in both linear and non-linear strategies) the expected value tends to increase and the probability distribution tends to cumulate toward the supremum of the accepting interval.
+In particular we have shown that, larger values of the offers function's slope result in larger expected agreements as probability distribution for accepted offers tends to cumulate toward the supremum of the accepting interval.
 Furthermore with respect to non-linear strategies of constant slopes, the earliest switch time (to the low gradient piece of piecewise linear offer function) is dominant with respect to the others.